Introduction to Citrix SD-WAN for Citrix Workspace

 For more information see: Zero Touch Deployment service

 The configuration GUI can be accessed by connecting to the management IP with a browser.
-Under the Configuration tab licensing is applied in the Appliance Settings, settings like the date and time may be configured under System Management and the Configuration Editor to configure the overlay network and SD-WAN functionality may be found under Virtual WAN.
+Under the Configuration tab licensing is applied in the Appliance Settings, settings like the date and time can be configured under System Management and the Configuration Editor to configure the overlay network and SD-WAN functionality can be found under Virtual WAN.

 The global configuration of all SD-WAN appliance is done central on the Master Control Node (MCN).
 The first configuration package for each is downloaded through the MCN and applied to the GUI of each branch, yet all further configuration is done centrally through the MCN.
 See SD-WAN documentation more information.